neutralinojs/neutralinojs.github.io/docs/configuration/neutralino.config.json.md

 often loads reasonable defaults for all configuration options.

 You can develop Neutralinojs apps with a well-structured configuration file.
-Or, you can start the framework without a configuration file using CLI arugments, as shown in the following code snippet:
+Or, you can start the framework without a configuration file using CLI arguments, as shown in the following code snippet:

 ```bash
 # Loading a remote URL